Higgs32584/tornet-Higgins/README.md

 ## 📌 Overview (Update 6-11-2025)

-So this update is a litte bit funky because the validation metrics and the test metrics do not line up.
-You can look at the validation scores in the hugging face.
-But bascially what happened was that the cross validation model, normally, where I take the best performing cross validation models on each fold, I ensemble them, and then I go from there.
-The issue is that the cross validation model, which was fold 1, did superior on cross validation but performed worse than version 8 did.
-Therefore, I just decided to make a model of v8, which was the ensemble script, v9 which is basically the absolute best performing model for each fold, and then ensemble those two together.
-I also found there appeared to be inconsistent gains across folds, where marignally better in one fold was slightly worse than another fold.
-Therefore, I just started saving the absolute best fold and script for each fold, and I made that version 9(which is slightly worse than version 8).
-I saved the respective script for each of the best folds, but now it is clear that the cross validation is now diverging from the test data.
-Given the divergence of Cross Validation and Test Data, I imagine we are possibly getting close to the ceiling?
-It is hard to tell, but temporal modeling could possibly squeeze a few more points out, but given how inconsistent gains are made now, it is hard to tell.
-More data may help.
+This update is a bit tricky because the validation metrics and test metrics do not align.
+You can view the validation scores on Hugging Face.

+Here’s what happened: normally, I take the best-performing cross-validation model from each fold, ensemble them, and proceed from there.
+In this case, the cross-validation model from fold 1 performed best during cross-validation but ended up performing worse than version 8 on the test set.

+As a result, I decided to create a new model:

+Version 8: the original ensemble script.

+Version 9: an ensemble of the absolute best-performing model from each fold.

+I also observed that gains across folds were inconsistent — a model that was marginally better in one fold could be slightly worse in another.
+Because of this, I started saving the absolute best-performing model and script for each fold and used that to create version 9 (which is slightly worse overall than version 8).

+I saved the corresponding scripts for each best fold.
+However, it is now clear that the cross-validation results are starting to diverge from the test set performance.

+Given this divergence, I suspect we might be approaching a performance ceiling.
+It’s hard to say for certain, but temporal modeling might squeeze out a few more points.
+However, with gains now being inconsistent, it’s difficult to predict.
+More data could potentially help.